xnvme/aisio/docs/src/background.md

 entirely, exposing the concrete NVMe protocol rather than the higher-level block interface.
 Understanding the underlying constraints therefore becomes essential when building systems where devices interact without traditional OS mediation.

+### Software Components and Integration

+**ublk**
+: A Linux kernel mechanism that exposes block devices implemented in user space.
+HOMI uses ublk to bridge kernel I/O requests to user-space handlers.
+When applications or the kernel VFS layer issue I/O to the ublk block device, these requests are delivered to HOMI's user-space process, which forwards them to the cooperative NVMe driver.
+This enables the conventional OS path to coexist with accelerator-initiated paths while presenting a standard block device interface to the kernel.

+**SPDK**
+: The Storage Performance Development Kit provides a user-space NVMe driver that bypasses the kernel I/O stack for reduced latency.
+HOMI configures SPDK as a cooperative driver: unlike traditional SPDK deployments that consume all available NVMe queue pairs, HOMI-managed SPDK reserves a subset of queues for CPU-initiated I/O and leaves the remainder available for GPU assignment.
+This partitioning is static and configured during system initialization based on expected workload characteristics.

+**xNVMe**
+: Provides a unified cross-platform NVMe API layer that abstracts differences between operating systems, backends, and execution contexts.
+HOMI uses xNVMe to manage NVMe controller initialization, admin queue operations, and to provide consistent interfaces whether commands originate from host code or GPU kernels. xNVMe extensions support GPU memory addressing and direct queue access patterns required for accelerator-initiated I/O.

+**XAL (eXtent Access Library)**
+: Integrated within HOMI, XAL decodes filesystem metadata to provide file-to-block mappings without kernel involvement.
+XAL reads XFS on-disk structures directly—including superblocks, allocation groups, inodes, and extent trees—and constructs an in-memory index that GPU kernels can query efficiently.
+When the filesystem is mounted and supports it, XAL uses FIEMAP ioctls to retrieve extent information.
+For unmounted filesystems or when FIEMAP is unavailable, XAL parses raw on-disk format structures to extract extent mappings.

+### Interaction with OS Kernel and Devices

+**Conventional kernel path**

+Applications using standard POSIX file I/O interact with the kernel VFS and filesystem layers.
+These requests eventually reach the ublk block device, which delivers them to HOMI's user-space process.
+HOMI forwards them to SPDK, which executes the I/O using its reserved NVMe queue pairs.
+Completions propagate back through the same path.
+This path maintains full compatibility with existing applications and kernel infrastructure.

+**Host-initiated fast path**
+: Applications using user-space I/O libraries (io_uring, SPDK APIs) bypass the kernel and submit I/O directly to HOMI-managed SPDK queues.
+This reduces software overhead while still using CPU-initiated I/O and host memory buffers.

+**Device-initiated fast path**
+: GPU kernels query HOMI's extent cache to translate file offsets into physical block addresses, construct NVMe commands in GPU memory, submit them to GPU-resident queue pairs, and process completions via polling.
+The NVMe controller performs peer-to-peer DMA directly between SSD and GPU memory.
+The CPU is not involved in data movement.

+All three paths operate concurrently on the same filesystem.
+HOMI ensures coherency by maintaining up-to-date extent information and coordinating queue access.
+The kernel path provides safety and compatibility.
+The accelerator path provides maximum performance for data-intensive operations.

 (sec-dma-visibility)=
 ## DMA Visibility Requirements